 I often required to get the IP address of my printer to check the settings and update the firmware.
 You can get the connected devices IP address and MAC address with Google WiFi app.

 To get the IP or MAC address of the device connected on your network, open Google WiFi app > Network Tab > Tap on Devices > Devices > Tap on a device > Open Details Tab to see the IP and MAC address of that particular device.
-The Google WiFi will select 2.4GHz or 5GHz connection automatically based on the device capability.
-You can see this connection information of individual device at there.
+Google WiFi will select 2.4GHz or 5GHz connections automatically based on device capability.
+You can see this connection information on individual devices there.

 To see the device bandwidth usage, open Google WiFi app > Network Tab > Tap on Devices > Devices > Tap on a device > Open Usage Tab.
 You can see a snapshot of all devices bandwidth usage right from the device list as shown in the screenshot above.